 In the event you are involved in a serious accident in Mexico, where persons are hurt or killed, you will be detained by the police until blame is assessed.
 If it is deemed that you are to blame, you will be detained for longer until the other party (parties) are satisfied with any compensation being offered by you (or more likely your insurance company) at which point they will sign the paperwork that will have you released from police custody.

 Good insurance policies offer legal counsel and bail-bond services so that, in the worst-case scenario, you have the legal support and financial assistance you will need.

 If you are driving your own car across the border from the USA or Canada into Mexico, you must purchase an insurance policy that will cover you in Mexico.
 However comprehensive your US or Canadian auto insurance policy is, it will not cover you when the vehicle is present in Mexico.
 You can purchase specialized auto insurance polices for Mexico which are not expensive and will give you peace of mind when you’re driving here.

 Learn more: Connect to our comprehensive guide about Auto Insurance in Mexico for full details about the requirements, documentation, and how to get cover for your vehicle in Mexico.

 If you are renting a car in Mexico, be sure that you are fully and comprehensively insured in that vehicle.
 See Mexico Car Rental Insurance.

 Personal Liability Insurance

-It’s strongly advisable to have personal travel insurance when driving in Mexico— in addition to the car insurance.
+It’s advisable to carry personal travel insurance when driving in Mexico—in addition to the car insurance.
 Most car insurance policies that cover your vehicle also cover your personal liability, and include legal and bail cover.
 If the policy does not cover these additional elements, don’t buy it.